topkecleon/telegram-bot-bash/README.txt

 Well, that's a damn good question ... may be because I'm an Unix/Linux admin from stone age.
 Nevertheless there are more reasons from my side:

-- bashbot will run everywhere where bash is available, from embedded linux to mainframe
+- bashbot will run everywhere where bash and (gnu) sed is available, from embedded linux to mainframe
 - easy to integrate with other shell script, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework